 A social worker will conduct an assessment to ensure your child is safe.
 This includes making home visits, conducting interviews, and gathering information to make a safety decision.

-Child interviews can occur at the school, daycare, hospital, police station, a Health and Welfare office, a child advocacy center, or at home.
+Child interviews can occur at the school, daycare, hospital, police station, a Department of Health and Welfare office, a child advocacy center, or at home.
 The social worker will speak to people who have ﬁrst-hand knowledge of your family such as friends, neighbors, teachers, counselors, doctors, and relatives.